Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Theoretical Identification

 \begin{prop}[\textbf{Value Discrepancy}] Let $\pi^*_{\Omega}$ denote the regularized optimal policy and $V^{\pi^*_{\Omega}}$ denote the value of $\pi^*_{\Omega}$ evaluated in the original SA-MDP.
 The prior probabilities on sparse action in each prior distribution are $\{\delta_1, \cdots, \delta_k\}$.
 Then we have that, for all $s \in \gS$

 where $C = \lambda \max_a \log(1/\piref(a))$. \end{prop}

-See the Appendix for the proofs.
-Proposition~\ref{proposition:lower_bound} indicates indicates that $\lambda$ and $\piref$ govern the value discrepancy.
+See the Appendix \ref{appendix:proof4} for the proofs.
+Proposition \ref{proposition:lower_bound} demonstrates the effectiveness of \methodname~method, and ensures that the performance of the regularized policy remains within a reasonable range of the optimal value function.
+It indicates that $\lambda$ and $\piref$ govern the value discrepancy.
 This conclusion provides guidelines for hyper-parameter selection: setting a small $\lambda$ or inducing a small value of $\max_a \log(1/\piref(a))$ would make the regularized optimal policy maintain the optimality in the original SA-MDP.
+Note that the upper bound of the regularized value function $V^{\pi^*_{\Omega}}$ is inherently established by the nature of the optimal value function $V^*$.